-- 1. Prerule Stage--actions agencies will undertake to determine whether or how to initiate rulemaking.
+- 1. Prerule Stage-actions agencies will undertake to determine whether or how to initiate rulemaking.
 Such actions occur prior to a Notice of Proposed Rulemaking (NPRM) and may include an Advance Notice of Proposed Rulemaking (ANPRM) or a review of existing regulations. - 2.
-Proposed Rule Stage--actions for which agencies plan to publish a Notice of Proposed Rulemaking as the next step in their rulemaking process or for which the closing date of the NPRM Comment Period is the next step. - 3.
-Final Rule Stage--actions for which agencies plan to publish a final rule or an interim final rule or to take other final action as the next step. - 4.
-Long-Term Actions--items under development but for which the agency does not expect to have a regulatory action within the 12 months after publication of this edition of the Unified Agenda.
+Proposed Rule Stage-actions for which agencies plan to publish a Notice of Proposed Rulemaking as the next step in their rulemaking process or for which the closing date of the NPRM Comment Period is the next step. - 3.
+Final Rule Stage-actions for which agencies plan to publish a final rule or an interim final rule or to take other final action as the next step. - 4.
+Long-Term Actions-items under development but for which the agency does not expect to have a regulatory action within the 12 months after publication of this edition of the Unified Agenda.
 Some of the entries in this section may contain abbreviated information. - 5.
-Completed Actions--actions or reviews the agency has completed or withdrawn since publishing its last agenda.
+Completed Actions-actions or reviews the agency has completed or withdrawn since publishing its last agenda.
 This section also includes items the agency began and completed between issues of the Unified Agenda.

 Some agencies use Agency Sort Codes to arrange the order of their entries in the printed Agenda, with the final sort by "regulation identifier number" (RIN).
+OMB has also asked agencies to include RINs in the headings of their Final and Proposed Rule Documents published in the Federal Register to make it easier for the public and agency officials to track the publication history of regulatory actions through their development.